40 Effective Tips for Sleeping Better on Sweltering Summer Nights

 To cool off quickly, run cold water or rub ice cubes on your pulse points.
 Blood vessels are close to the surface there, so a little bit of cooling action can have a lot of cooling effect.
 In addition to your wrists and your neck, don’t forget to do the tops of your feet for maximum coolness.

 You might not realize it, but going to sleep dehydrated is a great way to get a lousy night’s rest.
 Being dehydrated can cause disruptive snoring and nocturnal leg cramps.
-And hotter temperatures outside mean you need to drink more to compensate for the water you’re losing from sweating.
-So, when the temperature starts to rise, make sure to drink extra water to avoid waking up parched with a charley horse.
+And hotter temperatures outside mean you need to drink even more to compensate for the water you’re losing from sweating.
+So, when the temperature starts to rise, make sure to drink extra water to avoid waking up parched.

 Keep a little spray bottle on hand to mist yourself just before bed.
 The water evaporating on your skin will cool you off.
-Or you can go more high tech with one of those handheld fans with a bottle attached to it for even more cooling action.
+Or, for even more cooling action, you can go more high tech with one of those handheld fans with a bottle attached to it.

 Close Your Windows